cysouw/diathesis/text/c03_prepositions.md

  \d.
 Er spielt einen Walzer.
  \e.
 Er spielt den Narren.

 Some verbs additionally take a reflexive pronoun with an antipassive alternation (see [@sec:reflexive-accusative-antipassive]).
-It is an open question, why some verbs need such an additional *sich* pronoun.
+It is an open question, why some verbs need such an additional reflexive pronoun.

 #### *an* Antipassive